 There is really nothing that the Blue Yeti does not do well, which is likely why it is so incredibly popular.
 People looking for a new microphone are often either gamers, streamers/content creators or musicians and no matter which of the above fit you the best, the Blue Yeti is likely the perfect fit for you.

 The only reason you should consider any other microphones is due to the price tag.
 While it is by no means expensive, there are a lot of great, more affordable options out there.
-Such as Blue’s second most popular mic, the Snowball.
-Which is a fantastic option for those looking for something a little more affordable.
+Such as Blue’s second most popular mic, the Snowball, which is a fantastic option for those looking for something a little more affordable.

 As Powerful as The Name Implies

 This bad boy turns your run of the mil recording into a professional audio clip, and you will instantly notice the increased quality if you are used to ordinary mics or the mic on your headset.
-Even if you are used to a decent quality mic, such as the Floureon, the difference is staggering.
+Even if you are used to a decent quality mic, such as the BM-700, the difference is staggering.

 Let’s Get Technical!